rhc-facanono/MaxMSP-MCP-Server/README.md

 ### Installing to a Max patch

 Open `MaxMSP_Agent/demo.maxpat`.
 In the first tab, click the `script npm version` message to verify that [npm](https://github.com/npm/cli) is installed.
 Then click `script npm install` to install the required dependencies.
 Switch to the second tab to access the agent.
 Click `script start` to initiate communication with Python.
 Once connected, you can interact with the LLM interface to have it explain, modify, or create Max objects within the patch.

+## Disclaimer

+This is a third party implementation and not made by Cycling '74.